rfomin/elfbsp/INSTALL-Win.md

 2. [Visual Studio Community 2015/2017](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)

-Configuring AJBSP (CMakeLists.txt)
+Configuring ELFBSP (CMakeLists.txt)
 ----------------------------------

 1. Open CMake-GUI.

-2. Set the source code directory to your AJBSP source folder and the build directory to a subdirectory called `build` (or however you choose to name these).
+2. Set the source code directory to your ELFBSP source folder and the build directory to a subdirectory called `build` (or however you choose to name these).